 If New York City Process Service is not levied upon the registered agent, it may also be provided to the officer in charge.
 This would be the Chief Executive Officer or some other individual with similar designated authority.
 MERSCORP Holdings, Inc. is a privately held corporation that owns and manages the MERS System and all other MERS products.
 It is a member-based organization made up of more than five thousand lenders, servicers, sub-servicers, investors, and government institutions.
 MERS, MERSCORP Holdings, or the MERS System are not document custodians and do not hold promissory notes or mortgage documents on behalf of lenders, servicers, or investors.
 The entity is not responsible for keeping mortgage records—the servicer maintains the loan files and must be considered in issues of New York Process Service.

-MORTGAGE ELECTRONIC REGISTRATION SYSTEMS, INC.
+how to serve legal papers on MORTGAGE ELECTRONIC REGISTRATION SYSTEMS, INC.

 Mortgage Electronic Registration Systems, Inc..is typified as a foreign business corporation from Delaware with the initial Department of State filing as done in New York being on 4th May 1999, rendering it Delaware jurisdiction.
 The initial date of foreign formation has been recorded on 1st January 1999 for the entity.
 The entity retains its address for New York City Process Service via its registered agent for accepting New York Process Service, CT Corporation System.
 CT Corporation System functions as the registered agent for New York Process Service.
 MERS is a nominee for the lender and subsequent buyers (‘beneficial owners’) of a mortgage loan and serves as a common agent for the mortgage industry.

 As the mortgagee of record, MERS receives New York Process Service, legal notices, and other mail regarding the mortgaged properties.
 MERSCORP Holdings, Inc., on behalf of MERS, sorts, scans, and transmits documents electronically to the appropriate MERS System Member.
-Because MERS is a common agent for its members, recording an assignment of the mortgage is eliminated when ownership of the promissory note or servicing rights transfer between members.
+Because MERS is a common agent for its members, recording an assignment of the mortgage is eliminated when ownership of the promissory note or servicing rights is transferred between members.
 This reduces work and cost.
 The MERS System also provides information on undisclosed liens, which reduces fraud.

 If New York City Process Service is not levied upon the registered agent, it may also be provided to the officer in charge.
 This would be the Chief Executive Officer or some other individual with similar designated authority to accept New York Process Service.
 Mortgage Electronic Registration Systems, Inc. (MERS) is a wholly-owned subsidiary of MERSCORP Holdings, and its sole purpose is to serve as mortgagee in the land records for loans registered on the MERS System.

-MERS TECHNOLOGIES CORPORATION
+how to serve legal papers on MERS TECHNOLOGIES CORPORATION

 MERS Technologies Corporation is an entity of the Mortgage Electronic Registration Systems more recently incorporated under New York’s Department of State.
 MERS Technologies Corporation was established with the Department of State of New York subsequent to the acquisition, having its initial filing completed on September 22nd, 2010.
 The entity is entirely New York-based, filing for incorporation in New York County for the purposes of New York City Process Service.